MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-authentication-methods.md

 | In the following examples, replace *`<QueryEndpointUri>`*, *`<ApplicationId>`*, *`<CertificateSubjectName>`*, *`<CertificateIssuerName>`*, *`<CertificateThumbprint>`*, *`<CertificateObject>`*, *`<AuthorityId>`*, *`<PemPublicCertificate>`*, *`<PemPrivateKey>`*, *`<privateKeyPemFilePath>`*, *`<PemCertificatePath>`*, and *`<EnableSubjectAndIssuerAuth>`* with your own values.

-- Certificate from the machine's local certificate store is only support using C#:
+- Certificate from the machine's local certificate store is only supported using C#:

     ```csharp
     var kcsb = new KustoConnectionStringBuilder(<QueryEndpointUri>)